alexarje/sensing/book/week2.md

 ## Soundscapes

-Soundscapes refer to the acoustic environment as perceived or experienced by people, encompassing all the sounds that arise from both natural and human-made sources.
+A *soundscape* refers to the acoustic environment as perceived or experienced by people, encompassing all the sounds that arise from both natural and human-made sources.
 Describing soundscapes involves several dimensions:

 - **Physical Properties**: Documenting the types of sounds present (e.g., birdsong, traffic, water), their frequency ranges, loudness, and temporal patterns.
 - **Ecological Function**: Identifying the roles sounds play in the environment, such as signaling, masking, or providing information about ecological health.